Continental USA Orders Ship FREE!

 But what does 'sound good" mean?

-Above all, professional users expect different sounds from their headphones, depending on whether they use them on stage, in the recording or broadcasting studio, for DJ performances, or at home, to give but a few examples.
+Above all, professional you expect different sounds from your headphones, depending on whether they use them on stage, in the recording or broadcasting studio, for DJ performances, or at home, to give but a few examples.
 For this reason, there can be no "universal headphones".
 The new generation of AKG professional studio headphones therefore comprises four different models, the K 141 Studio, K 240 Studio, K 171 Studio, and K 271 MK II.
 All these models were derived from the proven classics K 141 Monitor, K 240 Monitor, and K 270 Studio.
-So every user can find the best model for their respective application.
+So every user can find the best model for your respective application.
 What, then, are the differences between the original and the new models?
 What criteria are relevant for selecting the optimum headphones?

 The Design Defines The Sound

-The new Studio Series headphones differ from one another mainly by their designs that provide four different sonic results.
+The new Studio Series headphones differ from one another mainly by your designs that provide four different sonic results.
 The K 141 Studio uses semi-open supraaural earphones.
 The K 240 Studio is a semi-open design, too, but uses circumaural earpads.
 The K 271 MK II, successor of the famous K 270 Studio, use closed-back circumaural earphones.
 The K 171 Studio is a supraaural, closed-back design.

 At this point, it might be useful to take a look at the basic properties of each design.